Jonny-exe/dezentralized-file-storage/README.md

 All files are encrypted and cut into blocks to ensure privacy.
 If you want to understand how it works more in detail you can read [this article](https://ipfs.io/#how).

+# Use cases
+This can be used if you are looking to free up some space or you want to sync files between different computers.
+You can create your own network of devices your connect to the public one.

+_This system hasn't been tested enough.
+Don't use it for anything really important
 # How to use it
 ## Setup
 1. Execute the setup script to generate a service file.